DataCueCo/datacue-help/docs/install/magento.md

 ---
 position: 3
 filter: platform
-summary: Personalize your Magento 2 store by installing the DataCue module.
+summary: Personalize your Magento store by installing the DataCue module.
 ---

 # Magento <Badge text="beta" type="success"/>

-Welcome to our guide on how to install and use DataCue on your Magento 2 store.
+Welcome to our guide on how to install and use DataCue on your Magento store.

 **Stuck?**

-Just reach out to us using the support email in your Magento 2 admin panel and we'll help you get started.
+Just reach out to us using the support email in your Magento admin panel and we'll help you get started.

 ::: warning Warning
-This module is ONLY for Magento 2.
-Magento 1 users should refer to our [API documentation](https://developer.datacue.co).
+This module is ONLY for Magento 2.3 and higher.
+Magento 2 users should upgrade their systems.
+If you're on Magento 1, please refer to our [API documentation](https://developer.datacue.co) to integrate.
 :::

 ## Installation